grace-notes/website/contents/topics/life-of-christ.md

 (a) The statements of Matthew 5:43 have a background from the Old Testament.

-· The love command is issued in Leviticus 19:17-18, “You shall not hate your fellow countryman in your heart; you may surely reprove your neighbor, but shall not incur sin because of him.
+&bull; The love command is issued in Leviticus 19:17-18, “You shall not hate your fellow countryman in your heart; you may surely reprove your neighbor, but shall not incur sin because of him.
 You shall not take vengeance, nor bear any grudge against the sons of your people, but you shall love your neighbor as yourself; I am the Lord.”

-· The hatred command is not directly from the Old Testament, but is a misinterpretation of the doctrine of self-defense.
+&bull; The hatred command is not directly from the Old Testament, but is a misinterpretation of the doctrine of self-defense.

-· The Old Testament authorized national self-defense and personal self-defense.
+&bull; The Old Testament authorized national self-defense and personal self-defense.
 Sometimes in self-defense you must exercise lethal force, and the interpreters of the day misconstrued this into hatred.
 Thus ‘Love your neighbor and hate your enemy.’